EvanKepner/mutatest/CONTRIBUTING.rst

 Development environment setup
 -----------------------------

+Here is how to get up and running for development on :code:`mutatest`.
+Referenced tools are included in the development dependencies as part of the set up procedure.

 1. Fork this repo, then clone your fork locally.
-2. Create a new Python virtual environment using Python 3.7.
+2. Create a new Python virtual environment using Python 3.7 and activate it.
 3. Change to the local directory of your clone.
 All commands are run in the top level directory where the :code:`setup.py` file is located.
 4. Install :code:`mutatest` in edit mode with all development dependencies using :code:`pip` v18.